-You can bicycle in Jordan which is probably true for any country.
+You can bicycle in Jordan which is probably true for any country – but we had a police escort most of the time as reportedly Jordanian drivers aren’t great dealing with bikes on the road.
 We participated on a tour run by Exodus Travel and you can see some of what we did on this blog post.

 The cycle down from Mount Nebo (700 m above sea level) where it is believed that Moses died to the Dead Sea (427 m below sea level) is about as much fun as you can have with your clothes on.

 Okay, one more to make it 51 real facts since the last one wasn’t a fact.
 Jordanian people are really, really nice so go on over and meet some of these fine folks in their fine land.
 We highly recommend it.